Moving Forward

 Co-Founder, Co-Director

-Steve is a HHC founding member with nearly 30 years of expertise in academic and community-based research and education in public health and community development focused on social and environmental justice.
-He is a Greek immigrant and first-generation college and graduate school student.
-He completed his MPH at GSPH SDSU in 1995 and his PhD at the University of Kansas in 2002.
-Steve has lived in Merced since 2001 as a community-based public health researcher with adjunct and affiliate positions in the UC and CSU systems.
-He has been an active and trusted partner within the Hmong community in Merced and Hmong advocacy initiatives for over 20 years.
+Steve, a founding member of HHC, has nearly 30 years of experience in public health and community development, focusing on social and environmental justice.
+As a Greek immigrant and the first in his family to pursue higher education, he earned his MPH in 1995 and his PhD in 2002.
+Since 2001, he has lived in Merced, working as a community-based public health researcher and holding roles in UC and CSU systems.
+For over 20 years, Steve has been a dedicated ally and advocate for the Hmong community in Merced.

 Linda Xiong, MPH, CHES